Hey-Robot/TibetSheets/docs/guide/operate.md

         {r:10, c:11, v:{f:"=sum", v:"100"}}
     ]
     ```
-    Store the values in all the cells in the sheet, Luckysheet will create a new table data according to the number of rows and columns in `luckysheetfile[i].row` and `luckysheetfile[i].column` when it is created, and then use `data[ r][c]=v` to fill the table data, empty data cells are represented by null.
+    Store the values in all the cells in the sheet, Tibetsheets will create a new table data according to the number of rows and columns in `tibetsheetsfile[i].row` and `tibetsheetsfile[i].column` when it is created, and then use `data[ r][c]=v` to fill the table data, empty data cells are represented by null.

-    When saving the data posted by the frontend, the backend needs to convert the parameters to the format of `{r:0, c:1:v:100}` first, and then update the field of `luckysheetfile[i].celldata`, if the cell exists the cell is updated, if not, it is added, and if the cell exists but `v` is null, the cell is deleted.
+    When saving the data posted by the frontend, the backend needs to convert the parameters to the format of `{r:0, c:1:v:100}` first, and then update the field of `tibetsheetsfile[i].celldata`, if the cell exists the cell is updated, if not, it is added, and if the cell exists but `v` is null, the cell is deleted.

 - **Frontend view**：